Building with shadcn/ui is one thing. Knowing what's possible with it is another.

 These bundle shadcn/ui with authentication, billing, and database setup, giving you a production-ready foundation for a SaaS product without the boilerplate.

-4. MakerKit: SaaS Starter with Supabase
+8. MakerKit: Full-Featured SaaS Starter

 What separates MakerKit from simpler starters is the production-readiness of its auth and billing flows.
 Instead of wiring together Stripe, Supabase Auth, and your UI from scratch, you get a cohesive setup that developers report shipping in days instead of weeks.
-For a lighter starting point before committing to a full starter kit, the free shadcn templates on shadcndeck cover SaaS landing pages built on the same stack.

 - Stack: Next.js, shadcn/ui, Supabase, Stripe

-- Pricing: Paid ($299+)
+- Pricing: Paid

-Block Libraries
+Block and Component Libraries

-6. Shadcnblocks: 1,350+ Production-Ready Blocks
+9. Shadcnblocks: 1,550+ Production-Ready Blocks

-- Stack: Next.js, shadcn/ui, Tailwind CSS
+- Stack: Next.js, React, shadcn/ui, Tailwind CSS (also Astro, Vue, Svelte)

 - Best for: Teams that need breadth: marketing pages and dashboard UI in one place

-7. Origin UI: 500+ SaaS Components
+10. Origin UI: SaaS-Focused Components

-Origin UI focuses on SaaS-specific components rather than general marketing blocks.
-Dashboards, onboarding flows, billing pages, settings pages, and data tables.
+Origin UI focuses on SaaS-specific components rather than general marketing blocks: dashboards, onboarding flows, billing pages, settings pages, and data tables.
 The components are built for the screens that SaaS products actually need, not just landing pages.

 - Stack: React, shadcn/ui, Tailwind CSS